 Reading Terminal Market – One of the most interesting and delicious places to stop in to in the entire city, this culinary center looks, smells, sounds, and tastes like nothing you’ve had before.
 A must-see on a visit to Philadelphia, even if you purchase nothing.

 Cathedral of St. Peter & Paul – What’s a visit to a city without a stop into a church?
 This one doesn’t wow upon first glance, but step inside or take the free audio tour on their website and you’re in for a true treat.

 See reviews by Trekaroo families on free Philadelphia sights to see.

 With all of these awesome places available to visitors to the city, it’s truly possible to see and experience this amazing place while also respecting your budget.
-There’s bound to be something to interest the varied personalities in the group, and even a few that wow the unsuspecting and create memories to last long after your visit.
+Enjoy all of these free things to do in Philadelphia – there’s bound to be something to interest the varied personalities in your group, and even a few that wow the unsuspecting and create memories to last long after your visit.

 All photos by Sharon Rigney